Eccentric Binary Black Holes with Spin via the Direct Integration of the Post-Newtonian Equations of Motion: Comparisons and Validation

 \section{Comparisons and Validation}

-With the framework of the orbital and spin EOMs for the direct integration and generation of GWs completed, we now turn to comparing the methodology of the direct integration to our implementation of the Taylor T4 method (see Appendix~\ref{sec:T4_method} based on, e.g., Ref.~\cite{Boyle:2007ft}), restricted to the case when both should be valid.
+We now turn to comparing the methodology of the direct integration to our implementation of the Taylor T4 method (see Appendix~\ref{sec:T4_method} based on, e.g., Ref.~\cite{Boyle:2007ft}), restricted to the case when both should be valid.

 Taylor T4 is a PN approximant that assumes quasi-circular, non-precessing orbits.
 So to compare to Taylor T4, we restrict ourselves to black holes (BHs) that are sufficiently separated, have vanishing orbital eccentricity, and with both spins only along the axis of the orbital angular momentum $\vec{L}$ (each could be either aligned, anti-aligned, or zero).